AravindhDeivaG/Keypoint_detection/README.md

-# Monocular camera based joint angle estimation of Baxter robot for sensroless actuation
+# Monocular camera based joint angle estimation of Baxter robot for sensorless actuation

 This proof of concept model demonstrates sensorless actuation of Rethink robotics baxter robot, using a combination of deeep learning and optimization based joint angle estimation